-Business Administration Careers - Marketing
+Business Administration Careers - Marketing Associate in Science Degree

 The Business Administration Careers program has been designed to allow and encourage the acquisition of specific skills that will enable students to enter and perform successfully in a variety of business career paths.
 The student will attain focus in his or her studies by concentrating in a sequence of courses collectively referred to as options.